semantic-logs/spec/README.md

 ## Summary

 Today, there are many log encodings.
 This creates O(nm) cost and complexity parsing and processing log files.
-Every log encoding (n) multiplied by the number of log processing product (m).
+Every log encoding (n) multiplied by the number of log processing products (m).

 To manage this we introduce two concepts.
 Firstly, **structured logs** allows parsing of logs into general key-value entries.
 That allows both humans and machines to understand the **syntax** of log entries.
 Then a specialization of structured logs we call **semantic logs** gives clear meaning to key-values pairs that allows both humans and machine to perform unambiguous analysis and processing of generalised log entries.